Boat Owner And Skipper Training (BOAST) Program

 Applications should be submitted to BOASTchair@owsa.net between December 15 and February 15 with participation to start March 1 and continue until March 1 two years later.

-Since withdrawals inevitably occur mid-season, after February 15, you may submit an application to fill a vacancy.
+You may submit an application after February 15th to fill a vacancy if one arises.
 Experienced sailors, prior ISC scholarship recipients, and prior participants in the BOAT program are also encouraged to apply to fill vacant mentor positions and are also granted use of a boat as long as scheduling is coordinated with team members and mentorship duties are carried out.